MelonKony/millmint/content/utopia/society/state/education.md

 Vekllei people are enrolled in 9 years of compulsory education, provided by the [Commonwealth Education Secretariat](/solsec/) (SOLSEC).
 In addition, 3 years of pre-school and 3 years of senior secondary schooling are offered but not compulsory.
 All schools in Vekllei are funded by the state, which include community schools, state schools, studio schools, technical schools, faith schools and state boarding schools.

 Compared to modern schooling overseas, Vekllei education places significant value on well-roundedness and practicable household and technical skills.
-Subject-based streams for specialised learning are common, but the basic compulsory Vekllei curriculum emphasises non-academic subjects and makes pre-tertiary subjects elective.
+Subject-based streams for specialised learning are common, but the basic compulsory Vekllei curriculum emphasises non-academic subjects and structures pre-tertiary subjects as electives.

 Vekllei has a strong tradition of school clubs and social organisations, and these are considered essential aspects of Vekllei education.
-Clubs and associations are often highly organised, and offer opportunities in industry and tertiary study.
+Clubs and associations are often highly organised by student leadership, and offer opportunities in industry and tertiary study.

 Compulsory and tertiary education is free for all Vekllei people, permanent residents and foreign workers.
 Homeschooling is illegal except by those holding a teaching certificate, and is supervised by a local school which issues the child's diploma.
 In this context, homeschooling is almost nonexistent in the Commonwealth.
 About 15% of the Commonwealth Budget is allocated towards education.